 - Read our complete guide to IR35 for background information on the Intermediaries Legislation.

 - For the sake of simplicity, the calculator ignores the Employment Allowance, and Corporation Tax is applied at the prevailing rate of 19%.

 - All tax rates used in the calculations are for the 2023/24 tax year.

-- Different income tax bands and rates apply if you live in Scotland, so your total tax bill may be different to that displayed above.
+- Different income tax bands and rates apply if you live in Scotland, so your total tax bill may be different from that displayed above.

 - Our calculator was created by an ACA-qualified accountant, however, you should always consult your own accountant before using any information published on our site.